afs/rdf-delta/docs/delta.md

 The nature of a patch log means it is suitable to publish changes using RSS or Atom.
 Systems across the web can then choose to update their copy of a dataset.
-More metadata about a match would need to be added to the feed. but RDF Patch and the patch log can provide the building blocks for publishing changes to a dataset.
+More metadata about a match would need to be added to the feed but RDF Patch and the patch log can provide the building blocks for publishing changes to a dataset.

 Delta does not currently provide an RSS or Atom feed.